ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

             }

-2. Add appropriate properties in the properties block.
+2. Add appropriate properties in the "properties" block.
 Example of different property types:

             {
                 "example_string": {